outline/outline/docs/ARCHITECTURE.md

 Outline's frontend is a React application compiled with [Webpack](https://webpack.js.org/).
 It uses [MobX](https://mobx.js.org/) for state management and [Styled Components](https://www.styled-components.com/) for component styles.
 Unless global, state logic and styles are always co-located with React components together with their subcomponents to make the component tree easier to manage.

-> Important Note: The Outline editor is built on [Prosemirror](https://github.com/prosemirror) and managed in a separate open source repository to encourage re-use: [rich-markdown-editor](https://github.com/outline/rich-markdown-editor).

 ```
 app
 ├── components  - React components reusable across scenes